Asttar/RestoranPlanner/README.md

 - The project took approximately **30 hours** to complete.

 ### Challenges Faced
-- Had an issue where the filters weren't properly reset when no available seats matched the selected filters, or when the number of tickets exceeded 10.
+- Had an issue with the used svgs not scaling properly.
-  → **Solution:** Using ChatGPT's recommended `this.$nextTick(() => {` fixed the problem.
+  → **Solution:** Using ChatGPT to help scale them.
-- Struggled with design choices and took inspiration from real travel planners.
+- Struggled with design choices and took inspiration from real restoran planners.
-- The most challenging part was integrating automatic seat recommendations with manual selection.
-It was difficult to ensure that the ticket count remained accurate when switching between the two, and that seat filters could still be applied to manually selected seats.

 ### Assumptions Made